Week 16 Fantasy Football Rankings: Positional Overview, Guide and Advice

 Heading into your fantasy football championship (or semifinals for those in 17-week leagues), it's important not to overthink your lineup.

-Matchups are always important when pick who to start, but you also don't want to go overboard while benching the players that got you there.
+Matchups are always important when picking who to start, but you also don't want to go overboard while benching the players that got you there.
 Sometimes Kalen Ballage outscores Saquon Barkley, but more times than not, you're better off choosing the best player available.

 Keep that in mind as you prepare for your biggest fantasy matchup of the season.